MicrosoftDocs/visualstudio-docs/docs/deployment/how-to-specify-where-visual-studio-copies-the-files.md

 ## Set the ClickOnce publish version

-The ClickOnce `Publish Version` property determines whether or not the application that you are publishing will be treated as an update.
+The ClickOnce `Publish Version` property determines whether or not the application that you're publishing will be treated as an update.
 Each time version is incremented, the application will be published as an update.

 The `Publish Version` property can be set on the **Publish** page of the **Project Designer**.